vpkg-project/vpkg/README.md

 info                                       Show project's package information. init                                       Create a package manifest file into the current directory.
-Defaults to "vpkg". install                                    Read the package manifest file and installs the necessary packages. migrate manifest                           Migrate manifest file to a specified format. release                                    Release a new version of the module. remove [packages]                          Remove packages test                                       Test the current lib/app. update                                     Update the packages. version                                    Show the version of this program.
+Defaults to "vpkg". install                                    Read the package manifest file and installs the necessary packages. link                                       Symlink current module/package to ".vmodules" folder. migrate manifest                           Migrate manifest file to a specified format. release                                    Release a new version of the module. remove [packages]                          Remove packages test                                       Test the current lib/app. update                                     Update the packages. unlink                                     Remove the symlink of current module/package from ".vmodules" folder. version                                    Show the version of this program.

 OPTIONS